 All students are introduced to pre-literacy and literacy skills at an individual level.
 Many students take a long time to acquire literacy skills because of their communication and developmental delays.
 Nevertheless, students are offered opportunities to be challenged and develop early skills.
 The Edmark program is used to teach students sight vocabulary.
 Letters and Sounds from the English National Curriculum is used to teach phonics.
-The Lighthouse has a library of books to stimulate literacy learning.
-Reading and library books are shared with the International Department. iPad apps, such as Reading Eggs, are also used, where appropriate.
+The Lighthouse has a library of books to stimulate literacy learning. iPad apps, such as Reading Eggs, are also used, where appropriate.